Academics

 A conversation between cultural historian and media scholar Siva Vaidhyanathan and President Michelle J. Anderson.
-The two will discuss social media and AI, and their role in the 2024 election cycle and the politics beyond.
-Reception to follow.
+The two discussed social media and AI, and their role in politics.

 A conversation between cultural historian and media scholar Siva Vaidhyanathan and President Michelle J. Anderson.
 The two discussed social media and AI, and their role in the 2024 election cycle and the politics beyond.